kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Remote Environment

 A Remote Environment (RE) represents an external solution connected to Kyma.
-It handles the security and integration with other components, such as the Service Catalog or the Event Bus.
+It handles the integration with other components, such as the Service Catalog or the Event Bus.
 Using the components of the Application Connector, the RE creates a coherent identity for a connected external solution and ensures its separation.
 All REs are created through the RemoteEnvironment Custom Resource, which also stores all of the relevant metadata.
 You can map a RE to many Kyma Environments and use the APIs and the Event Catalogs of the connected external solution within their context.